userbradley/gcs-web-server/example/README.md

 ## Troubleshooting issues

-A good port of call for any whack issues, is to check the GCS Fuse documentaiton.
+A good port of call for any whack issues, is to check the GCS Fuse documentation.

 Useful pages are below